SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_history.md

 ## HistoryChange

-All the `DomSectionChange` and `DomInstanceStatusChange` objects for a DOM instance are saved to the database in a `HistoryChange` object.
+All the `DomSectionChange` and `DomInstanceStatusChange` objects for a DOM instance are saved to the database in a `HistoryChange` object (see [DOM data storage](xref:DOM_data_storage)).

-This is stored in a separate Elasticsearch index for each module (named `chistory_dominstance_{moduleId}`).
 A `HistoryChange` also contains the extra information of where, when, and by whom a change was initiated.

 | Property | Type | Filterable | Description |
 |--|--|--|--|